 The high cliffs looking down on the Vagator Beach create a dramatic effect.
 The coconut tree near the cliff adds to the beauty of the beach.
 You have to climb down the stair to reach the beach.
 The sand is soft and the water is clean for swimming.
 Two freshwater springs fall into the sea at Vagator beach.
 There are a couple of shacks on the beach during the high season.
 This beach is not crowded like other popular beaches in North Goa even during the high season.

-Who liked it?
-My Simple Sojourn
+Suggested by: My Simple Sojourn

-Accommodation in Goa.
+Accommodation in Goa

 As you can probably tell, there are a range of accommodation options in Goa.